Top local movers for Baltimore to Cleveland moves

 - Cleveland is less walkable than Baltimore with a score of 57 out of 100 vs Baltimore’s 64 out of 100.

-- Both Cleveland and Baltimore have the same bike-friendliness score of 53 out of 100, meaning Cleveland is about as safe for cyclists as Baltimore.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Cleveland and Baltimore have similar bike-friendliness scores (53 vs 52), meaning Cleveland is about as safe for cyclists as Baltimore.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Cleveland’s crime rate is lower than Baltimore with a score of 63.41 compared to Baltimore’s 72.72.
 This means that Cleveland neighborhoods are safer than 63.41% of all U.S. neighborhoods, and Baltimore neighborhoods are safer than 72.72%.